 The core faculty are accredited trainers with the Centre for Playback Theatre.
 This means that we are recognised as upholding the values of Playback Theatre and that we abide by the CPT Code of Ethics for Trainers.

-Simon Floodgate is a lecturer at the Institute of Education and programme director of Theatre Arts, Education and Deaf Studies at the University of Reading.
-He has been a theatre professional for many years - highly experienced in Theatre-in-Education work and Forum Theatre.
+Simon Floodgate is a lecturer within the Institute of Education and Subject Leader for Secondary Drama initial teacher training at the University of Reading.
+He has been a theatre professional for many years - highly experienced in Theatre-in-Education work and Applied Theatre.
 A graduate of the School of Playback Theatre (NY, USA), he is an associate of London Playback Theatre & Practitioner Member of the International Playback Theatre Network.
-He has recently retired as editor of the IPTN Journal.
+Simon has been an accredited Playback Theatre trainer (APTT) since 2014.

 Veronica Needa has been a playback practitioner since 1991.
 A graduate of the School of Playback Theatre (1995) and past President of the International Playback Theatre Network (1997-2003), she established the School of Playback Theatre UK in 2006, and teaches internationally sharing her passion and experience in Playback Theatre.
 She is Artistic director of True Heart Theatre, & Founder-member of London Playback Theatre.
 She recently retired from the Board of the Centre for Playback Theatre, and was Chair of their Affiliate Schools & International Programming committees.